Workers Comp Long Term Outlook – Good + Bad

 · Rising medical costs remain a significant challenge and continue to rise faster than wages.
 California is the best example of spiraling medical costs.
 The NCCI does not track CA statistics.

 · Lower investment yields.
-I am of the opinion that the insurance markets follow the stock market.
+I think that the insurance markets follow the stock market.
 The recent downturn in the economy should have hardened the market.
 The bailouts in the financial markets may have delayed the hard market.

 · Potential political changes.
-I think the political changes such as a Federal Insurance office has caused great uncertainties in the market.
-Workers Comp benefits could be even be affected by the nationalized health insurance program.
+I think the political changes such as a Federal Insurance office have caused great uncertainties in the market.
+Workers Comp benefits could even be affected by the nationalized health insurance program.
 With all of these uncertainties, the market could harden very quickly.

-What Is the effect of a hard market in Workers Compensation?
+What Is the effect of a hard market on Workers Compensation?
 I will post on that next time.

 ©J&L Risk Management Inc Copyright Notice